 Blackboard Learn is Boston University’s primary learning management system (LMS).
 Through Blackboard instructors can post course content, make announcements, send messages, create online assessments, and facilitate online discussions.
 By managing all course materials online, instructors make learning accessible to students at all times and in all locations.

-Communication outside the classroom, in video and chat sessions, e-mail, discussion boards, and blogging tools
+- Communication outside the classroom, e-mail, discussion boards, and blogging tools

 Blackboard provides communication tools, primarily blogs, journals, and wikis, so that instructors can engage with their students anytime, anywhere.
 Use collaboration tools to have students share their thoughts with the class, to communicate with students one-on-one, and even to have students edit and respond to each other’s work.
 See this blog post (or this one) for a brief explanation, or contact us for more information.
 Use MyMedia and Youtube videos in conjunction with Blackboard discussion forums to engage students outside of class.
 See this blog post for more information on integrating video content with Blackboard.

 Include rubrics in online assignments to make grading simpler for you and more transparent for students.
 See this blog post for a brief explanation, or contact us for more information.
 Integrate Blackboard Learn with Digication e-Portfolios (link) or Turning Point response clickers (link) to diversify your assessment methods and engage students on another level.
 Self and peer assessment tools are also available on Blackboard.